 The COs are assigned to accept complaints of harassment directly from any member of the School District community or a Third Party, or to receive complaints that are initially filed with a school building administrator.
 Upon receipt of a complaint, either directly or through a school building administrator, a CO will contact the Complainant and begin either an informal or formal process (depending on the request of the Complainant or the nature of the alleged harassment), the District Administrator will designate a specific individual to conduct the process necessary for an informal or formal investigation.
 The Compliance Officer(s) will provide a copy of this policy to the Complainant and Respondent.
-The CO will prepare recommendations for the District Administrator.
-In the case of a complaint against the District Administrator or a Board member, the CO will prepare recommendations for the Board Attorney who has been designated to serve as the decision-maker for such complaints.
+The CO will prepare recommendations for the District Administrator or a Board member, the CO will prepare recommendations for the Board Attorney who has been designated to serve as the decision-maker for such complaints.
 All Board employees must report incidents of harassment that are reported to them to the Compliance Officer as soon as possible, but always within no more than two (2) days of learning of the incident.